Skip to main content

 #

-Before configuring kernel, understanding your hardware is very important:
+Before configuring kernel, understanding your hardware is crucial:

-lspci -k # List all PCI devices and currently used drivers
+lspci -k # List all PCI devices and current drivers

 lsusb # List all USB devices